Hi there

 Things I Can Do

 It's really quite simple.
 I love copyediting.
 I love proofreading, too.
 I focus on making sure that written text is consistently and clearly written.
 I imagine that working with a copyeditor is liberating for a writer, who can focus on the content and on thinking the big thoughts, because I will look after the details that will make the finished product easy to read and easy to understand.
-That usually also involves formatting computer files so to sort out headings and clean up tables.
+That often also involves formatting computer files to sort out headings and clean up tables.

 I have worked with many authors whose first language is not English, who may be more comfortable in other languages.
 I can help make translated texts read as though they were written in English to begin with.